Poulaphouca Reservoir

 It holds 166 billion litres (43.8 billion gallons, or 0.2 cubic km) and has a surface area 22.26 km2, making it the largest artificial reservoir in Ireland by capacity and surface area.
 It has a 44.3 km (27.5-mile) shoreline, and is 39.6 km (24.6 miles) from the sea.

 History

 It was created between 1937 and 1947, with flooding beginning at 10:00 on 3 March 1940 by damming the River Liffey at Poulaphouca as part of the Electricity Supply Board project to build a second hydroelectric station in Ireland, Ardnacrusha on the River Shannon being the first.

 The reservoir is one of two major sources of Dublin's water supply, the other major supply being Vartry Reservoir in east Wicklow.

 Between 1938 and 1940, 76 houses were demolished, and the bridges at Humphreystown, Baltyboys, and Burgage blown up, in anticipation of the flooding of the valley for the Poulaphouca hydroelectric power station.

+In 1947, the recently flooded reservoir appeared in scenes of the film Captain Boycott, parts of which were filmed in the lakeside villages of Lacken and Ballyknockan.